bumbu/svg-pan-zoom/README.md

-svg-pan-zoom library 1.3.2
+svg-pan-zoom library 1.3.3
 ==========================

 JavaScript for panning and zooming an SVG image from the mouse and programmatically.

- The SVGPan library was intended for use inside an SVG by manually adding an xlink:href script tag.
+ The [SVGPan](https://code.google.com/p/svgpan/) library is intended for use inside an SVG by manually adding an xlink:href script tag.

- The svg-pan-zoom library builds on the SVGPan library, adding the ability to control panning and zooming of any SVG included in an HTML document, without needing to manually add a script element to the SVG.
+ The svg-pan-zoom library builds on the SVGPan library, but it is intended for use also with SVG images that are included in an HTML page, whether as in-line images with HTML object or embed elements.
+It adds the ability to control panning and zooming of these SVG images included in an HTML document, without needing to manually add a script element to the SVG.

  svg-pan-zoom features the following capabilities: